appserver-io/appserver/README.md

 application logic as you are used to, without the need to take care about the expensive bootstrapping process that came together with common legacy frameworks.
-A Servlet is a super fast and simple way to implement an entry point to handle HTTP requests that allows you to execute all performance critical tasks, like bootstrapping, in a method called `ìnit()`, when the Servlet Engine starts up.
+A Servlet is a super fast and simple way to implement an entry point to handle HTTP requests that allows you to execute all performance critical tasks, like bootstrapping, in a method called `init()`, when the Servlet Engine starts up.

 ## What is a Servlet